General Theological Foundations and Resources

 What Is Biblical Worship?
 Biblical Hermeneutics and Evangelical Theologies of Worship

-A scholarly article by Mike Farley, Central Presbyterian Church’s worship director, that analyzes different ways that evangelical theologians, pastors, and other worship leaders interpret and apply the Bible to support and practice their view of “biblical worship.”
+A scholarly article by Mike Farley, Pastor of Spiritual Formation at Central Presbyterian Church, that analyzes different ways that evangelical theologians, pastors, and other worship leaders interpret and apply the Bible to support and practice their view of “biblical worship.”

 Theological Foundations of Worship